The Biggest Loser season 2: Week 5

 During the weigh-in, the men lost 56 lbs collectively, giving a percentage loss of 3.74%.
 The women needed to lose 40 lbs to win but fall just short with 36 lbs, even with strong numbers from Shannon (8 lbs), Suzanne (8 lbs), and Jen (10 lbs).
 Their total percentage weight loss was 3.41% making it the closest weigh-in in the last few weeks.

 Suzanne tried to get the team together to decide the proper way to vote at the next elimination; whether to go with personalities or focus on who has been pulling the bigger numbers.
 Andrea quickly calls out Suzanne for her antics in the game and tells her she does not trust her since everything Suzanne had done has only been for her own personal gain.
 At the vote Suzanne opted to cast her vote for Shannon claiming had it not been for her, Shannon would have been sent home and felt Shannon owed her a favor but was not willing to return it.
 Andrea and Shannon voted to send Suzanne home based on wanting to keep the team strong and peaceful.
 Suzy cast the deciding vote to send Suzanne home, thus eliminating Suzanne with a 3–1 vote without revealing Jen's vote.

 After Suzanne left, Caroline asked what happened.
 Shannon answered with that she chose to send Suzanne home due to Suzanne being known to fly off the handle and the team felt the need to bond more and Suzanne was more of a disruption of team unity.
+At home, Suzanne has lost 70 lbs since she arrived at the ranch and was 30 lbs away from reaching her goal of losing 100 lbs.